SpiderOak/SpiderOakMobileClient/README.md

 The build context is organized so you can configure your clone for brand-specific features, across all the build platforms.
 See [White label App Customization](https://github.com/SpiderOak/SpiderOakMobileClient/wiki/White-label-App-Customization) for details.

 Additionally, files in your clone with names that start with "gitignore-" are exempted from git scrutiny (gitignored).
-This is handy for, eg, situating server-specific certificates that don't have their own brand configuration, without danger of inadvertently artifact checkin.
+This is handy for, eg, situating server-specific certificates that don't have their own brand configuration, without danger of inadvertently checking them in.

 ## Binary Releases